 - By encouraging healthy eating and exercise this will lead to a healthy lifestyle and reduce the risk of obesity.

-- A creative, exciting and well planned curriculum, which is relevant for our children, will help inspire a love of learning encourage a spirit of enquiry, both now and in the future.
+- A creative, interesting and well planned curriculum, which is relevant for our children, will help inspire a love of learning encourage a spirit of enquiry, both now and in the future.